chzv/chzv/README.md

 ---

-## 💼 About Me
-- 💻 I'm a junior backend developer focused on Python and SQL
-- 🌍 Based in Nha Trang, Vietnam

 ## 🧠 What I Do
 - Backend development with Python (FastAPI, SQLAlchemy)
 - Database design and queries (PostgreSQL, Alembic migrations)